-After being accepted into the Landscape Architecture Program, sophomores begin three concentrated years of study leading to the Bachelor of Science: Environmental Design Degree and, for those that complete a fourth year, the Bachelor of Landscape Architecture Degree.
+After being accepted into the Landscape Architecture Program, sophomores begin three concentrated years of study leading to the Bachelor of Science: Environmental Design Degree and, for those that complete a fourth year, the Masters of Landscape Architecture Degree.
 Beginning with the second year, each semester students typically enroll in a design studio, program related lecture/seminar classes and general curriculum courses.
-Additionally, in preparation for the spring semester, students are required to purchase a laptop computer that they will utilize over the next several years.
+Additionally, in preparation for the spring semester, students are required to purchase a laptop computer that they will utilize over the next three years.

 LA 271: Introduction to Landscape Architecture Studio.
 Tea House Project: students investigate methods of reading the landscape, conducting inventory and analysis, conceptualizing design solutions and graphically communicating their proposal.

 LA 232: Design Technology.
 Laser Cutter Model: students are introduced to basic computer applications and departmental technology, including the laser cutter, as a way of generating and exhibiting design proposals.